Top Kurdish lawyer shot dead in southeast Turkey

 "SPRAYED WITH BULLETS"

-Witnesses said Elci had been shot after speaking to journalists about a historic minaret which had been damaged in clashes days before.
+Witnesses said Elci had been shot after speaking about a historic minaret which had been damaged in clashes days before.

 "The moment the statement ended, the crowd was sprayed with bullets," a local HDP party official, Omer Tastan, told Reuters.